-Note that the PAF and number of shares increase are implemented no later than the last day of the subscription period, which in some cases may shorten the advance notification to less than two full business days notification.
+Note that for the above scenarios, PAF and NOS/FIF/DIF changes, if applicable, are implemented no later than the last day of the subscription period, which in some cases may shorten the advance notification to less than two full business days notification.

-In cases where the subscription price is above the closing market price (and not fully underwritten), MSCI applies a PAF of 1 and implements number of shares change after the results of the rights issue are publicly announced, similar to rights issues offered at a premium (see section above).
+If the subscription price is not available before the end of the subscription period, MSCI does not apply a PAF.
+Changes in NOS/FIF/DIF, if any, are implemented after the results of the rights issue are publicly announced, similar to rights issues offered at a premium (see section 3.6.3.2).

-3.6.3.5 Rights Issues For Securities With Several Classes of Shares
+3.6.3.5 Rights issues for securities with several classes of shares